S-A-Scott/Markdown_tutorial/README.md

 will output:
   **This text will be bold**

 Of course, you can combine italic and bold in the same line.
-For example, input
+For example, input:
 ```
 **_This text will be italics and bold_**
 ```